Bitl/ponedm-source-sdk-2013-ce/README.md

 ```bash ./sandbox_setup.sh```
 If you haven't installed the steam-runtime, run:
 ```bash ./sandbox_install.sh```
-After it insatlls, it will start steam-runtime.
+After it installs, it will start steam-runtime.

 3. Go back to this directory and run:\
 ```bash ./build_ponedm_linux.sh```\